-A heart transplant is a surgery that is performed by removing a diseased heart with a healthy heart donated via an organ donor.
+A heart transplant is a surgery performed to replace a diseased heart with a healthy heart obtained from an organ donor.
 Before we decide on a heart transplant for a patient, we ensure that the patient is healthy enough to undergo the transplantation.

 Who needs a heart transplant?